Your scrap yarn can create the most beautiful blanket, thanks to these free modular blanket knitting patterns

 And, of course, another great thing about the join-as-you-go blanket is that you don’t have to worry about sewing together a ton of squares or strips at the end.
-Since you’re connecting the pieces as you knit, at the end what you have is a finished blanket rather than a bunch of sewing ahead.
+You connect the pieces as you knit them.
+So at the end you have a finished blanket — not a bunch of squares or strips to sew!

-Moderne Baby Blanket: This pattern was designed by Kay Gardiner and Ann Shayne of the book Mason-Dixon Knitting.
-Note that while the general blanket pattern is free, the mitered border pattern is not; it appears on page 75 of the previously-mentioned book.
+Moderne Baby Blanket: Kay Gardiner and Ann Shayne of the book Mason-Dixon Knitting designed this beautiful pattern.
+Note that while the blanket pattern is free, the border pattern is not; it appears on page 75 of the previously-mentioned book.
 (However, you can easily nab a copy at your local library.)
 Also, you’ll find the original Moderne Log Cabin Blanket in the pattern PDF.
 It’s the same pattern but a little bigger, more like a throw blanket than a baby blanket.

 Sock Yarn Blankie: I keep referring to this pattern because I’m absolutely fascinated by it!
 Anyone who loves to knit socks or scarves and has a ton of leftover sock yarn as a result will find this to be an utterly delightful pattern.

 Dicke Decke/Big Afghan: This pattern is available in both German and English.
-I just love how the squares are knitted diagonally.
+It features charming squares that you’ll knit diagonally.

 Paintbox Log Cabin Blanket: I love this clever idea for an afghan: take the Log Cabin blanket referenced in the first pattern, condense it into small squares rather than an entire blanket, and voila: a gorgeous blanket that uses up your yarn and creates a stained glass look.